Purpose of this Policy

-- Registration data and athlete information will be retained for a period of three years after an individual has left a program of Ontario Ringette Association, in the event that the individual chooses to return to the program.
+- Registration data and athlete information will be retained for a period of three years after an individual has left a program of Ringette Ontario, in the event that the individual chooses to return to the program.

-- Parental/family information will be retained for a period of three years after an individual has left a program of Ontario Ringette Association, in the event that the individual chooses to return to the program.
+- Parental/family information will be retained for a period of three years after an individual has left a program of Ringette Ontario, in the event that the individual chooses to return to the program.

-- Information collected by coaches will be retained for a period of three years after an individual has left a program of Ontario Ringette Association, in the event that the individual chooses to return to the program.
+- Information collected by coaches will be retained for a period of three years after an individual has left a program of Ringette Ontario, in the event that the individual chooses to return to the program.

 - Employee information will be retained for a period of seven years in accordance with Canada Customs and Revenue Agency requirements.

-- Personal health information will be immediately destroyed when an individual chooses to leave a program of Ontario Ringette Association.
+- Personal health information will be immediately destroyed when an individual chooses to leave a program of Ringette Ontario.

 - Marketing information will be immediately destroyed upon compilation and analysis of collected information.